WHY I'M RUNNING

 As we emerge from COVID-19, it’s more important than ever that we build back in a sustainable manner and invest in the fundamentals of what will be a strong economy for our future.
 This means investing in the infrastructure to create sustainable good-paying jobs, maintaining a skilled workforce to fill those jobs, safeguarding our natural resources, and supporting our small businesses.

-I’m running to bring my experience as a mom, an educator, and a legislator to Congress to fight for Southern Arizona values.
+I’m running to bring my experience as a mom, an educator, and a legislator to Congress to fight for Arizona values.

 ON THE ISSUES

-Our spectacular environment and unique wildlife are a priceless part of Southern Arizona.
+Our spectacular environment and unique wildlife are a priceless part of Arizona.
 We have a $20 billion tourism economy, much of that due to people coming from all over the world to enjoy Arizona’s outdoors.
 With our countless days of sunshine, Arizona should be the solar capital of the world.
 Solar energy development is increasingly a source of good-paying jobs and could play an even larger role in our post-pandemic economic recovery.

 Protecting our environment and working toward a sustainable future